farok-amo/PWA-setup-example/README.md

 npm run start

 ```
-### Run duroing development, makes the development easier as it allows the server to be restarted with each change
+### Run during development, makes the development easier as it allows the server to be restarted with each change

 ```
 npm run dev